-The MMU does not believe that conclusions should be reached on the effectiveness of the CTS process in improving the scheduling efficiency on the PJM/NYISO interface based on data for eight months.
-The data for eight months show that ITSCED is not a highly accurate predictor of the real-time PJM/NYIS interface prices.
+The data reviewed show that ITSCED is not a highly accurate predictor of the real-time PJM/NYIS interface prices.
 If this remains true, it will limit the effectiveness of CTS in improving the effectiveness of interface pricing.

 Reserving Ramp on the PJM/NYISO Interface